 Most insurance companies include a pre-existing condition limitation in their policies.
-The following is an example from a real New York Life policy:
+The following is an example from an actual New York Life policy:

 Preexisting Condition means an Illness or any condition related to such Illness for which a person consults a doctor, receives medical services or supplies or takes any medication during the 12 month period immediately before the Insured Person’s Certificate Effective Date, if such Illness or condition is not fully disclosed when a request for initial insurance is made under the Policy.

-Many insurers apply the pre-existing condition limitation inappropriately as a way to deny claims.
-If you were denied based on the pre-existing condition limitation, you should seek legal advice.
-Our team has extensive experience defending disability claims that were wrongfully denied by their insurer due to a pre-existing condition limitation.
+Many insurers apply the pre-existing condition limitation inappropriately to deny claims.
+You should seek legal advice if denied based on the pre-existing condition limitation.
+Our team has extensive experience defending disability claims wrongfully denied due to a pre-existing condition limitation.

-You Have a Mental Disorder and/or Chemical Dependency
+You Have a Mental Disorder or Chemical Dependency

 The Maximum Benefit Period for all Covered Disabilities of an Insured Person which are due to or related to Mental Disorders and/or Chemical Dependency while such person is insured under the Policy, whether insurance has been continuous or interrupted, cannot exceed the lesser of: (a) 36 months; or (b) the Maximum Benefit Period for a Covered Total Disability.

-The policy excerpts above are sourced from a real New York Life long term disability insurance policy.
+Note: All the policy excerpts above are from a real New York Life long-term disability insurance policy.

-Despite the promises made when pushing their insurance policies, New York Life frequently denies claims for disability benefits.
-If your claim is denied you should receive a written copy of the decision by email or in the mail.
-The written decision should state the reasons New York Life denied your claim, inform you about your right to file an appeal, and state the deadline by which you must submit your appeal to New York Life.
+Despite the promises made when selling their group plan disability insurance policies to employers, New York Life frequently denies claims for disability benefits.
+If your claim is denied, you should receive a written copy of the decision by email or mail.
+The written decision should state why New York Life Group Benefits Solutions denied your claim, inform you about your right to file an appeal and note the deadline by which you must submit your appeal to New York Life.

-After receiving your denial letter, you should also request a copy of your claim file and your disability insurance policy.
-You will need your claim file to review all of the information that was available for review when New York Life denied your claim.
+After receiving your denial letter, you should also request a copy of your claim file and disability insurance policy.
+You will need your claim file to review all the information available for review when New York Life denied your claim.
 This includes your medical records, claim forms, and any other evidence New York Life obtained while reviewing your claim.
-You also need your policy, as it is the contract that governs your claim.
+It would be best if you also had your policy.
+It is the contract that governs your claim.

-How to File an Appeal with New York Life Insurance Company
+How to Appeal a Denial from New York Life Insurance Company

-Fortunately, a claim denial is not the end of the road for policyholders.
-The type of disability insurance policy you have will dictate whether it is governed by ERISA disability law and the process you have to go through to recover your benefits.
+Fortunately, a claim denial is not the end for policyholders.
+The type of disability insurance policy you have will dictate whether it is governed by ERISA disability law and the process you must go through to recover your benefits.

-- Group Disability Insurance Policies: If you have a New York Life disability policy that was obtained as part of a group benefits plan, your policy is likely governed by ERISA.
+- Group Disability Insurance Policies: If you have a New York Life disability policy obtained as part of a group benefits plan, your policy is likely governed by ERISA.
 ERISA disability insurance claims have strict appeal procedures and deadlines that you must adhere to.
-Under ERISA disability law, you are required go through the administrative appeal process before you can file a lawsuit against the insurer that denied your claim.
+Under ERISA disability law, you must go through the administrative appeal process before filing a lawsuit against the insurer that denied your claim.
 You only get 180 days to appeal.
-If you do not file the required appeal within the designated time frame, then you will not be able to take legal action against the insurer.
+If you do not file the required appeal within the designated time frame, you cannot take legal action against the insurer.

 - Individual Disability Insurance Policies: Individual disability insurance claims and policies are not governed by ERISA.
-If you have an individual disability policy and your disability insurance benefits are denied or cut off prematurely, you may not have to file an administrative appeal to enforce your rights.
-In fact, you may be able to proceed directly to filing a lawsuit against New York Life Insurance Company.
+Suppose you have an individual disability policy, and your disability insurance benefits are denied or cut off prematurely.
+In that case, you may not have to file an administrative appeal to enforce your rights.
+You may be able to proceed directly to filing a lawsuit against New York Life Insurance Company.
 However, it may still be beneficial to appeal.
-You should request a free consultation with an experienced disability attorney to determine your legal rights and the best way to obtain your long term disability benefits.
+You should request a free consultation with an experienced disability attorney to determine your legal rights and the best way to obtain your long-term disability benefits.

-Whether you have a group policy or an individual policy, we encourage you to check out our free step-by-step guide to appealing a disability insurance claim denial.
-The guide includes templates to appeal, request more time, and to request your files from the insurance carrier and your health care providers.
-You will also receive residual functional capacity forms for your doctors to fill out in support of your claim.
+FREE RESOURCE: Whether you have a group or individual policy, we encourage you to check out our free step-by-step guide to appealing a disability insurance claim denial.
+The guide includes appeal templates and residual functional capacity forms.

 How a New York Life Disability Attorney Can Help

-If your long term disability claim was denied by New York Life, we can help you recover the benefits that are rightfully yours.
-We are not afraid to take on New York Life or any other major disability insurance companies.
+If New York Life denied your long-term disability claim, we can help you recover the benefits that are rightfully yours.
+We are unafraid to take on New York Life or other major disability insurance companies.

-- Lump-sum buyout or settlement of New York Life long term disability policies in lieu of New York Life’s monthly long term disability insurance benefits payments.
+- Lump-sum buyout or settlement of New York Life’s long-term disability policies instead of New York Life’s monthly long-term disability insurance benefits payments.

-We do not typically handle all short-term disability claims, but if you have a long term disability claim that will also be affected, we may be able to help with both your short-term disability and long term disability insurance claims.
+We do not typically handle all short-term disability claims.
+If you have a long-term disability claim that will also be affected, we may be able to help with both your short-term disability and long-term disability insurance claims.

 What About New York Life Group Benefit Solutions Claims?